gree/lwf-loader/README.md

 How to run?
 ------------
 1. Download the latest version of `lwf.js` from [LWF Repository](https://github.com/gree/lwf).
 2. Download [underscore.js](http://underscorejs.org/) or compatible library.
-3. Include above files with `lwf-loader.js` and `lwf-util.js` to your project.
+3. Include above files with `lwf-loader.js` to your project.
 4. Call loader function in your project.

 Please refer to [LWF demo page](http://gree.github.io/lwf-demo/) for samples and more information.